daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2023-09-09-generative-matchmaking.md

 as Liberal or are not political.
 The ideal match for her would work in the Technology, Finance, or Consulting industries.
 The primary language should be English.
 In terms of values, she looks for Responsibility, Family, Ambition, and shares interests in cooking, hiking and traveling.
-Potential partners should have at least an undergraduate level of education
+Potential partners should have at least an undergraduate level of education.
 ```

 ### Images

 We generated a user profile picture for every user by invoking OpenAI's DALL·E-2
 text-to-image model.
 We constructed the prompt by interpolating the following
-template with several fields from the user dating profile.
-Originally, we also used
+template with several fields from the user dating profile schema.
+Originally, we included
-first and last name as two of the fields but OpenAI, rightly-so, flagged it as unsafe,
+the first and last name but OpenAI, rightly-so, flagged it as unsafe,
 so we removed it.
 Note that the prompt for this model must stay under a shorter
 character limit.